Estimating quantum coherence by noncommutativity of any observable and its incoherent part: Uncertainty commutator quantum coherence

 Consider now the diagonal part of the state $\rho$, and refer to it as \(\rho^D\), so that

 This matrix is just the density matrix \(\rho\), with only the diagonal terms, when written in the reference basis \(\{|j\rangle\}\), i.e., it is the incoherent part of \(\rho\), with respect to the reference basis.
 We can similarly write down the diagonal or the incoherent part of \(A\), and refer to it as \(A^D\), with respect to the reference basis.
-We note that the observables $ A $ and $ A^D$ satisfy
+The incoherent part, \(A^D\), of \(A\), is given by